MuscleTech: History

-Controveries
+Controversies

 In December 2015, a settlement was reached that applies to protein shakes and beverages that include MuscleTech.

 In June 2016, MuscleTech's parent Iovate was sued by rival Hi-Tech Pharmaceuticals over Racketeer Influenced and Corrupt Organizations and protein spiking allegations.

 In September 2019, MuscleTech was sued by a consumer claiming that a MuscleTech dietary supplement (Platinum 100% BCAA 8:1:1) decreased muscle protein synthesis.

 In May 2020, a MuscleTech product made in the U.S. was linked to a death in Spain.

 In April 2022, a lawsuit was filed alleging containers of MuscleTech powder supplements were sold half empty.

 In June 2025, Malaysian bodybuilding supplement retailer Muscle Mania Club claimed that there are only 9.9g of protein in Nitro-Tech, well below the 30g of protein claimed on the bottle, after they sent a sample for a third party lab testing done in Malaysia.
 Iovate responded by producing its own test results done by Eurofins that showed protein content meeting the 30g label claim and added that Muscle Mania Club is not an authorized MuscleTech reseller.